rappopo/dab/doc/BULKCREATE.md

 The optional parameter object:

-`withDetail`: if *true*, details of operation will be returned.
+`withDetail`: default is *false*.
+If *true*, details of operation will be returned.
 It is an array of objects in the same order as body request above.
 See example below.

 ## Response